muke1908/chat-e2ee/README.md

 4. Run `npm run dev` to spin up your client/server.
 This will run your react app in dev mode and server in watch mode by nodemon.

 :exclamation::exclamation:**Important:**
-If you are making changes in `./service` i.e. `@chat-e2ee/service`, make sure you run `npm run build-service-sdk` to reflect changes.
+If you are making changes to `./service` i.e. `@chat-e2ee/service`, make sure you run `npm run build-service-sdk` to reflect changes.

-NOTE: by default `create-react-app` runs webpack-dev-server on port `3000`.
+NOTE: by default, `create-react-app` runs webpack-dev-server on port `3000`.
 The server is configured to run on `3001` port.
-So make sure that these ports are not blocked on your system.
+So, make sure that these ports are not blocked on your system.

 **Important:**
 Check `.env.sample` to configure your `.env` file.